percona/psmysql-docs/docs/myrocks/column-family.md

 !!! warning

-    The `cf_name` attribute must be all lowercase.
+    The `cfname` attribute must be all lowercase.
 Place the equals sign (=) in front of the column family name without any whitespace on both sides of it.

     ```text
     COMMENT 'cfname=Foo; Creating the Foo family name'